gbbibe/gabbbibe/README.md

 - 👋 Hi, I’m @gabbbibe
-- 👀 I’m interested in AI/Machine Learning in Medicine and Bioinformatics
+- 👀 I’m interested in AI/Machine Learning for Medicine and Bioinformatics
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C#

 <!---
 gabbbibe/gabbbibe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.